 SlimGyro™ This is the BlastGyro™ survey instrument and field computer.
 The gyro kit comes complete with survey instrument, two rechargeable batteries, a gyro battery charger, operator manual, Surveyor™ field software and isAnalysis™ data analysis software.
 There are no license fees associated with the software and updates are free of charge.
 The computer is a Windows-based tablet supplied with a high capacity battery, standard power outlet charger and car charger.

-GyroMax Feeder Reel™ The feeder reel is a manual system designed to make it possible to run the SlimGyro™ into and out of the hole.
+GyroMax CONTINUOUS Feeder Reel™ The feeder reel is a manual system designed to make it possible to run the SlimGyro™ into and out of the hole.
+With the addition of an optional WDT wireless depth counter we are now able to survey continuously - no more stopping at stations.
 This works for all inclinations whether inclined, horizontal or vertical (up and down).
 The standard length of the reel rod is 50 meters, but it is possible to fit the reel with rod lengths of up to 100 meters.
 The reel is fitted with a pole mount for the field computer.

 Running Gear This is the standard running gear (protective pressure barrel system) which is used to run the gyro in the hole.
 The running gear comes with bottom shock absorber (bottom lander), top hanger, swivel and v-stands.